 She lunged across the table to grab the bag, but her sister was quicker still.
-Before her mother could intervene, Peisonoe had pulled out the shoes and slotted them onto her feet, then triumphantly jumped up onto her chair to show everyone the results.
+Before her mother could intervene, Peisonoe had pulled out the shoes and slotted them onto her feet.
+She triumphantly jumped up onto her chair to show everyone the results.

 “They fit!” she shrieked.
 “The shoes fit!”

-"Of course they do," sighed Hanuman, demolishing the last of the scrambled egg.
-"They self-adjust to fit anyone.
-Those shoes would fit an elephant."
+“Of course they do,” retorted Hanuman, demolishing the last of the scrambled egg.
+“They self-adjust to fit anyone.
+Those shoes would fit an elephant.”